dotNacer/dotBrains/README.md

 # dotBrains 🧠

-A web application that helps me manage my thoughts and ideas, including a flow driven editor to capture my ideas coupled with a note taking system to record my thoughts.
+A web application that helps me manage my thoughts and ideas, including a flow driven editor to capture my ideas coupled with a note taking system to record my thoughts ( [dotMeyia](https://github.com/dotNacer/dotMeyia/)).

 ## Tech Stack